 Total Growth Strategy Driven by Accretive M&A. We are pursuing a total growth strategy driven by accretive acquisitions of businesses within the infrastructure software space, with products that appeal to both IT organizations and individual developers.
-These acquisitions must meet strict financial and other criteria, which should enable us to drive significant stockholder returns by providing scale and increased cash flows.
-In April 2019, we acquired Ipswitch, Inc. and as described below, in October 2020, we acquired Chef Software.
-Both acquisitions met these strict financial criteria.
+These acquisitions must meet strict financial and other criteria, which will enable us to drive significant stockholder returns by providing scale and increased cash flows.
+In April 2019, we acquired Ipswitch, Inc., in October 2020, we acquired Chef Software, Inc., and as described below, in September 2021, we entered into a definitive agreement to acquire Kemp.
+The Ipswitch and Chef acquisitions met, and the acquisition of Kemp is expected to meet, our strict financial criteria.